-ECIA's Lead Paint and Healthy Homes program utilizes federal funds to provide financial assistance of up to $25,000 per home available to low- and moderate-income homeowners and rental property owners to reduce lead-based paint hazards in homes.
-Eligibility for this program is based on household income and the presence of a child age 5 and under that lives in the home or visits the home on a frequent basis.
+ECIA's Lead Paint and Healthy Homes program utilizes federal funds to provide financial assistance of up to $25,000 per home available to low- and moderate-income homeowners and rental property owners to reduce lead-based paint hazards in homes with young children.
+Eligibility for this program is based on household income and the presence of a child under the age of six that lives in the home or visits the home on a frequent basis.

 Lead is Dangerous/Harmful